-The Yarriabini National Park Plan of Management (2015) contains a map of the park with a “Summit to Sea Walking Track” marked in yellow.
+National Parks of NSW are building a “Summit to Sea Walking Track” .
 We set out to explore this route, but decided climbing Sea to Summit was a nicer challenge than a downhill run.